Fire Extinguisher

 Final Thought

 A fire extinguisher is only as good as the person holding it.
+Consider this: it’s not a suggestion.
 It’s not a decoration.
-Here's the thing — it’s not a suggestion.
 It’s a commitment — to preparedness, to calm under pressure, to protecting what matters most.

 You don’t need to be a hero.
 You just need to be ready.